TeYuanLiu/teyuanliu.github.io/content/blog/zola.md

 ### Sass

-Sass is a popular CSS preprocessor that adds special features like variables and nested rules to facilitate the maintenance of large sets of CSS rules.
+[Sass](@/blog/frontend.md#sass) is a popular CSS preprocessor that adds special features like variables and nested rules to facilitate the maintenance of large sets of CSS rules.

-## Templates
+## Template

 Zola uses the Tera template engine.